Krishna-class training ship: Construction history

 On 7 March 2023, the Ministry of Defence awarded the contract for three Cadet Training Ships to Larsen & Toubro.
 The cost of the project amounts to ₹3108.09 crore.
 Under the Buy (Indian-IDDM) Category, L&T will design, develop, and manufacture these ships indigenously.
 As per the contract, the delivery of the ships will commence from 2026.

 The main contractor is L&T Defence, while the ships will be built in the facilities of L&T Shipbuilding.
 Bharat Electronics signed a ₹8.47 billion contract with L&T in March 2024 to supply 14 types of communications and electronic warfare systems for the cadet training ships.

 On 25 February 2024, the keel of the first Cadet Training ship was laid.
 The ceremony was presided by Rear Admiral Ravi Kumar Dhingra, Flag Officer Tamil Nadu and Puducherry Area and presence of other important officers.

 On 20 April 2024, steel cutting ceremony of the third ship was held in Kattupalli Shipyard.

 On 3 June 2024, the keel of the second ship was laid.
-The ceremony was presided by Rear Admiral Sandeep Mehta, Controller of Warship Production and Acquisition (ACWP&A).
+The ceremony was presided by Rear Admiral Sandeep Mehta, Assistant Controller of Warship Production and Acquisition (ACWP&A).
 The Head Shipbuilding Business, L&T, RAdm G K Harish (retd.) was also present along with other officers from Navy and L&T.

 On 8 February 2025, MoD placed an order for 28 BEL EON-51 FCS, worth ₹642 crore, to complement AK-630s onboard 3 cadet training ships and 11 NGOPVs.

+The first ship, christened Krishna, was launched on 17 February 2026.